+People using cannabis for PTSD is nothing new, but very worth discussing.
 PTSD, or Post Traumatic Stress Disorder, has gone by many names over the years.
-It was called shell shock during World War I, and it was called combat fatigue after World War II.
+It was called shell shock during World War I. It was called combat fatigue after World War II.
 However, you don’t have to go to war to experience trauma.
 Traumatic events can cause PTSD to develop in all types of people.
-In fact, it’s much more common than you might think, which is one thing giving extra hope to cannabis potentially helping people with PTSD.
+In fact, it’s much more common than you might think.
+This is one thing giving extra hope to those who are interested in consuming cannabis for PTSD.

 People with PTSD, whether from the horrors of war, or a simple car accident, have long been praising the positive effects of cannabis.
-Now, science is finally starting to catch up to all of the anecdotal evidence.
-In a recently published study, conducted in Detroit, MI, researchers were able to determine that low doses of THC, administered to patients with PTSD, was effective at reducing fear and anxiety.
-This is great news, indicating that cannabis has the potential to help treat people suffering from excess stress and trauma related issues, like PTSD.
+Science is finally starting to catch up to all of the anecdotal evidence.
+In a published study, conducted in Detroit, MI, researchers were able to determine that low doses of THC, administered to patients with PTSD, is effective at reducing fear and anxiety.
+This is great news.
+It indicates that cannabis has the potential to help treat people suffering from excess stress and trauma related issues, like PTSD.

-Another way cannabis is being shown to help patients with PTSD, is through a process called extinction learning, and it’s being supported by recent research coming out of Brazil.
+Another way cannabis is being shown to help patients with PTSD, is through a process called extinction learning.
+It’s being supported by research coming out of Brazil.
 Extinction learning is when the your brain essentially forgets traumatic memories, and replaces them with new, more pleasant memories.
 Scientists have found that THC, not only reduces anxiety, but also suppresses aversive memory expression.
 In other words, it gives people the ability to block out the negative feelings and emotions associated with and caused by bad memories.